fxev90/test_fulltime/README.md

 ```bash
 yarn start
 ```

-The application will start running on [http://localhost:3000/](http://localhost:3000/).
+Wait for the NestJS app to add records from the github API, it has a cron job that runs at the second 0 of every minute The application will start running on [http://localhost:3000/](http://localhost:3000/).
 You can use the search endpoint as follows:

 - **Endpoint:** GET [http://localhost:3000/search](http://localhost:3000/search)